-Some old friends like the Stelvio and Giau were revisited and new friends like the Würzjoch were found – sadly, we were denied the world renounced view on (top of) the Tre Cime di Lavaredo because of the clouds/fog.
+Some old friends like the Stelvio and Giau were revisited and new friends like the Würzjoch were found – sadly, we were denied the world renowned view on (top of) the Tre Cime di Lavaredo because of the clouds/fog.

-The Swiss stage brought us the Gotthard, Furka and Grimsel – the special Via Tremola, the breathtaking views from both the Furka and Grimsel were something not easily forgotten either…
+The concluding Swiss stage brought us the Gotthard, Furka and Grimsel – the special Via Tremola, the breathtaking views from both the Furka and Grimsel were something not easily forgotten either…

 Summary of this trip here.

 Giro d’Italia 2011